 For the “Tea-Curious”…try one of these!

 Pukka (Hindu for “authentic”) tea comes from England, where they know a thing or two about brewing…both tea and beer.
-The company is socially responsible in every possible way.
+The company is socially responsible in every possible way–and they’re always inventing new blends.
 Visit the Pukka website to learn more.
 And order the Selection Box with 45 sachets for about $20.

 If you’d like to try Yogi teas–or want to give them to the travelers in your life–get this Sampler with 24 types of tea, 3 bags each.
 Fun!